Principal Park: History

 In 2004, Chicago Cubs pitchers Mark Prior and Kerry Wood—both former I-Cubs players—pitched rehabilitation starts in Des Moines and attracted sellout crowds in the process.
 Wood made two additional rehab starts at Principal Park on June 14, 2005 and one start on May 12, 2006.

 On August 5, 2004, Sec Taylor Stadium was renamed Principal Park after the Principal Financial Group purchased the naming rights to the facility.
-The playing field is still known as Sec Taylor Field.
-The $2.5 million deal covered part of a $6.8 million renovation project that took place during the 2005–2006 off–season.
-The project included the addition of over 1,000 new seats in the right field grandstand, replacement of all other seats, construction of new right field bleachers, installation of a new scoreboard and video board, replacement of the stadium field lighting system, and other structural changes.
+The playing surface is still known as Sec Taylor Field.
+The $2.5 million deal covered part of a $6.8 million renovation project that took place during the 2005–2006 offseason.
+The project included the addition of over 1,000 new seats in the right field grandstand, replacement of all other seats, construction of new bleachers in right field, installation of a new scoreboard and video board, replacement of the stadium's field lighting system, and other structural changes.

 On August 26, 2004, the ballpark hosted a concert featuring Bob Dylan and Willie Nelson.

 Principal Park hosted its first Iowa High School Athletic Association state baseball tournament in 2005 and is scheduled to host the tournament through 2020.

 Principal Park's single–game attendance record was set on June 8, 2007, when 15,188 fans watched an I–Cubs game against the New Orleans Zephyrs.
-However, the highest attendance for any event at the stadium was set on September 25, 2009, when a Dave Matthews Band concert brought in a sellout crowd of 18,158.

-On June 14, 2008, the Iowa Cubs beat the Nashville Sounds 5–4.
-The paid attendance was 0 due to flooding concerns in the Downtown Des Moines area.
+The highest attendance for any event at the stadium was set on September 25, 2009, when a Dave Matthews Band concert brought in a sellout crowd of 18,158.
+On June 14, 2008, the Iowa Cubs beat the Nashville Sounds 5–4; the paid attendance was 0 due to flooding concerns in the downtown Des Moines area.

 The stadium hosted live watch parties during the 2015 and 2016 playoff runs for the parent Chicago Cubs, the latter resulting in the franchise's first World Series championship in 108 years.